Lake Atitlan, Guatemala.

 Your base in Antigua is the Hotel Porta, where you'll spend the first and final nights of this adventure.
 This charming boutique hotel is set in the heart of Antigua, blending traditional Central American architecture with modern comforts.
 There are lush green gardens to wander through and relax in, and the hotel also features one of Antigua's top restaurants.
 It's in a vibrant location, a 5-minute stroll from the central plaza packed with bars, cafes, and street food, yet retains a calm, tranquil vibe hidden away from the hustle and bustle.
 There is an inviting outdoor pool and also a spa area, with wet and dry saunas.
 You'll stay in twin-share rooms with en suite bathrooms.
 The rooms are spacious, elegant, and quietly luxurious – each one featuring handwoven textiles, artisanal woodwork, and private fireplaces to warm the cool highland evenings.
 Some open onto garden patios, others face the dramatic silhouettes of the volcanoes surrounding Antigua.

 This trip takes you through wild, remote places – without sacrificing comfort.
-You'll stay at a series of exclusive campsites, set up by your support team in incredible locations with safari-style tents, hot showers, real beds, flush toilets, solar lighting, and treats like wine and cheese at sunset.
-Each night brings a different view – volcanoes, valleys, ridgelines, or distant lakes.
-There are communal areas and campfires to relax around, and dining areas to tuck into delicious meals after your trekking efforts at the end of each day.
+You'll stay on night one of the trek at an exclusive glamping site, set up by your support team in an incredible location at Atalaya Camp, with safari-style tents, hot showers, real beds, flush toilets, solar lighting, and treats like wine and cheese at sunset.
+There are communal areas and campfires to relax around, and a dining area to enjoy delicious meals after your trekking efforts at the end of the day.
 You'll stay in twin-share glamping tents; bathrooms are shared by the group.

 Lake Atitlan